-Whistleblowing – how effective is it really in fighting occupational fraud
+Whistleblowing – how effective is it really in fighting occupational fraud?

-Occupational fraud is likely the largest and most prevalent threat to businesses without many of them realizing it.
+Occupational fraud is likely the largest and most prevalent threat to businesses without many of them realising it.
 Occupational fraud is fraud committed from within against the business by its own officers, directors, or employees.
 Businesses are so focused on operations and profit that they neglect to address and implement policies and procedures to identify and address occupational fraud.

 - More than $7 billion in losses annually

 - More than $1 million of losses in 22% of identified schemes

 - Average duration of fraud scheme is 16 months before detected